mlochbaum/BQN/implementation/primitive/replicate.md

 [General replication](#replicate) is more complex.
 Branching will slow many useful cases down considerably when using the obvious solution.
 However, branch-free techniques introduce overhead for larger replication amounts.
 Hybridizing these seems to be the only way, but it's finicky.

-Replicate by a [constant amount](#constant-replicate) (so `𝕨` is a single number) is not too common in itself, but it's notable because it can be the fastest way to implement outer products and scalar dyadics with prefix agreement.
+Replicate by a [constant amount](#constant-replicate) (so `𝕨` is a single number) is not too common in itself, but it's notable because it can be the fastest way to implement outer products and arithmetic with prefix agreement.

 ## Indices